Rishit-dagli/Rishit-dagli.github.io/_posts/2021-11-04-conductor-of-two-naturals.md

 <link rel="canonical" href="https://figshare.com/articles/preprint/A_Short_but_Interesting_Number_Theory_Theorem_pdf/16903252">

-This note presents a simple yet non‑obvious number‑theoretic result I discovered while working on a related problem: for natural numbers $$b,c,m,n\in\mathbb N$$, the quantity $$bc-b-c$$ is the largest integer that cannot be written as $$mb+nc$$.
+This note presents a simple yet non‑obvious number‑theory result I discovered while working on a related problem: for natural numbers $$b,c,m,n\in\mathbb N$$, the quantity $$bc-b-c$$ is the largest integer that cannot be written as $$mb+nc$$.
 I first prove the statement and then show a direct application that considerably simplifies an Olympiad‑style problem.

 By the “conductor” of two natural numbers we mean the product of the numbers minus their sum.
 In symbols,